Dem group exposed millions of email addresses associated with Clinton Senate campaign

 The firm said they contacted the DSCC on July 26 and by that afternoon, the bucket “had been secured, preventing future malicious use of the data.”

-A spokesperson for the DSCC reportedly denied that the spreadsheet data came from Clinton’s Senate campaign and said it was based on their own information.
+A spokesperson for the DSCC denied that the spreadsheet data came from Clinton’s Senate campaign and instead said it was a list created by a former DSCC staffer in 2010 and only included existing information.

-“A spreadsheet from nearly a decade ago that was created for fundraising purposes was removed in compliance with the stringent protocols we now have in place,” DSCC spokesman Stewart Boss told TechCrunch, the outlet that first reported on Upguard’s findings.
+"A spreadsheet from nearly a decade ago that was created for fundraising purposes was removed in compliance with the stringent protocols we now have in place," DSCC spokesperson Stewart Boss told Fox News in a statement.
+"Since the 2010 cycle, the DSCC now has a centralized and secure management of assets to ensure accounts are following proper security best practices, and all users and staff go through security awareness training to prevent issues like this."

-Neither the DSCC nor Clinton’s office responded to Fox News’ request for comment.
+Clinton’s office did not respond to Fox News’ request for comment.

 SENATE DEMOCRATS FACE RECRUITMENT SETBACK IN BID TO RECLAIM MAJORITY